 Identity theft.
 Phishing.
 Cyber stalking.
 The list of cybercrimes continues to grow.
 This program will give you the skills you need to protect people, networks and intellectual property from hackers.
 You’ll learn about everything from basic security principles that involve networks and operating system to current threats, vulnerabilities and policies of electronic commerce.
 When you finish this program you’ll have a full understanding of the principles of risk management, security architectures, incident handling, disaster recovery and secure systems administration.

 Don’t worry if you don’t have extensive knowledge of computers before enrolling in this program.
 This program begins with everyone learning the basics of repair and maintenance, covering everything from hardware, software and operating systems along with the installation, configuration and troubleshooting of network hardware.
-This program has Distance Ed available.
-Visit with a counselor for information and details.
+This career major can be taken 20% by distance education, visit with a counselor for information and details.

 Get out of the classroom and into the real world with projects such as: